 ---------------------------------------------------------

-For many years, I avoided growing potatoes because I thought they needed a lot of space and they weren’t practical for backyard gardens.
+For many years, I avoided growing potatoes.
+I thought they needed a lot of space and they weren’t practical for backyard gardens.
 I was so wrong!
 Potatoes are not only a great addition to the backyard garden, but they are really easy to grow.
-They are a cold weather crop that grows well in the northern half of the country.
+They are a cold-weather crop that grows well in the northern half of the country.
 Potatoes are hardy enough that they can even survive a light frost.
 Aim to plant the seed potatoes in early spring, a few weeks before your area’s last frost date.

 Anatomy of a potato plant

 A potato is a tuber.
 A tuber is a thickened underground food storage unit to feed the plant.
-The part of the plant that is above ground consists of leaves, flowers and sometimes small fruits.
+The part of the plant that is above ground consists of leaves, flowers, and sometimes small fruits.
 The fruit of a potato plant are small, round & green and look similar to a cherry tomato.
 They are NOT edible.
 The potato fruit has high levels of solanine, which can make humans very ill.
-Below the ground are the roots and the tubers (potatoes) which are attached to the main underground stem by stolons.
+Below the ground are the roots and the tubers (potatoes).
+The tubers are attached to the main underground stem by stolons.

 Preparing the ground